Recommended by the New York Times, August 2007!!!

 There are hundreds of Victorian Era homes in Saratoga all of which are privately owned.
 A passenger on one of our bus tours remarked, “There are more mansions that you can actually see here (in Saratoga) than anyplace I have ever been.”
 He was right.
 Our fine homes are not hidden behind hedges or walls, they are visible to those who walk or drive by.
 There is a reason.
 Saratoga has always been about See and be Seen - seeing who else was in town and being seen yourself.
 That is probably why people still smile as they pass on Broadway.

 Anyone who visits Saratoga Springs needs to experience North Broadway, Union Avenue and Circular Street.
-You can walk or drive these streets alone; however, if your group seeks a guided tour look no further than Derby Tours.
+You can walk or drive these streets alone; however, if your group of at least 15 seeks a guided Walking Tour look no further than Derby Tours.
 Besides the fact that our guides wear Victorian Era clothes, what makes our tours different is that we focus on the families that made these houses their homes.
 Since our research was mainly from old newspapers, many of the stories are scandals, which we have found most people secretly enjoy.

-Our Step on Bus Tours last from 90 minutes to 2 hours.
+Our Step on Bus Tours, in which we step on to your bus, lasts from 90 minutes to 2 hours.
 These can be catered to the interest of your group.

 The Batcheller Mansion Inn is without a doubt what the New York Times called “Saratoga’s Crowning Glory.”
-We offer groups a Tea, Tour and a Book which includes a tour of the mansion, a Victorian Tea, and a copy of the book The Batcheller Mansion by Hollis Palmer.
+We offer groups a Tour and a Book which includes a tour of the mansion and a copy of one of Hollis’ books (he has written twelve).

 Our newest tour is a Victorian Day in Saratoga.
 The day consists of tours of two mansions, a tour of the city and a tour of the Saratoga Springs Historical Museum.